-Certain of the long-term loans prescribe maximum ratios of debt to equity and minimum levels of debt service coverage ratios.
-As of September 24, 2010 and June 25, 2010, the Group was in compliance with its long-term loan agreements.
+The long-term loans prescribe maximum ratios of debt to equity and minimum levels of debt service coverage ratios.
+As of September 30, 2011 and June 24, 2011, the Group was in compliance with its long-term loan agreements.
 In addition to financial ratios, certain of the Group's packing credits and long-term loans include customary events of default.
+There is no requirement for the Group to maintain a lock-box arrangement under these agreements.
+As such, the non-current portions of the long-term loans are classified as non-current liabilities in the condensed consolidated balance sheet.